Revivalist-Dev/rev-lorecard/readme.md

 # Lorebook Creator

-A web application to automatically create structured lorebooks from a URL using AI.
+Create lorebooks from URLs using LLMs.

 ## Screenshots & Videos